 About the Councillors

-There are also a number of other panels, boards, partnerships and groups on which councillors are represented.
-In addition councillors serve on numerous outside bodies, including the Hampshire Police Authority (based in Winchester) which is responsible for the policing of both Hampshire and the Isle of Wight.
+There are lots of other panels, boards, partnerships and groups which councillors attend.
+In addition councillors serve on many outside bodies.
+This includes the Hampshire Police Authority based in Winchester, which handles the policing of both Hampshire and the Isle of Wight.

 Annual Meeting Appointments

 At the Council meeting on 26 May 2021 Councillor Geoff Brodie was elected as Chair of the Isle of Wight Council, and Councillor Claire Critchison was elected Vice Chairman.